josegonzalez/minui-list/README.md

 # regardless of exit code
 # the index of the selected item will be written
 # to the top-level `selected` property
-minui-list --file list.json --stdout-value state
+minui-list --file list.json --write-value state

 # paths to a custom font (.otf or .ttf) can be specified
 # the order of usage is: